The tricep muscle is a crucial part of the upper arm and is often neglected in workout routines.

 It can be used by both those looking to build bigger triceps and those looking to increase their tricep strength.

-How To Do Incline Dumbbell Tricep Extension
+How To Do It

 - Grab a dumbbell in each hand and lie against an incline bench, face up, with your feet firmly planted on the floor.

-- Extend your arms over your shoulders with your palms facing each other, and then slowly lower the dumbbells behind your head by bending your elbows.
+- Extend your arms over your shoulders with your palms facing each other.

-- Hold this position for a count and then with a controlled motion raise your arms back up to the starting position.
+- Hold this position for a count, and then, with a controlled motion, raise your arms back up to the starting position.

 6. Decline Dumbbell Tricep Extension

-The decline tricep extension is a phenomenal exercise that can take your training and results to the next level.
+It is a phenomenal exercise that can take your training and results to the next level.

 It is more effective for two reasons: the use of a neutral grip and the location of the shoulders.

-How To Do Decline Dumbbell Tricep Extension
+How To Do It

-- Grab a dumbbell in each hand and lie against a decline bench with your feet firmly on pads.
+- Grab a dumbbell in each hand and lie against a decline bench with your feet firmly on the pads.

-- Hold this position for a count.
-Then, in a controlled motion, raise your arms back up to the starting position.
+- Then, in a controlled motion, raise your arms back up to the starting position.

 7. Lying Single Dumbbell Extension